 - What to do when an alpaca gets loose and runs like crazy.
 (Not our alpaca, thankfully, but the chase was quite an adventure.)

-- A long, rambling conversation that Sarah actually got quite tired of about optimism, innate nature, soul, belief in God and his infallibility, yet belief in free will, with a side note about how people are happier when their choices match up with their true self as they were created.
+- A long, rambling conversation that Sarah actually got quite tired of about optimism, innate nature, soul, belief in an infallible god, yet belief in free will, with a side note about how people are happier when their choices match up with their true self as they were created.
 That was one crazy 2 a.m. riff.

 So what’s new with your family this month?
 Drop me a comment!
 I miss hearing from all my “blog friends,” which is a big reason why I’m so motivated to post more regularly!